phongduong/my-portfolio/data/posts/watch-file-change-in-gulpjs.md

 gulp
 ```

-When the command runs, it will not exit and re-run every your watching files change
+When the command runs, it will not exit and re-run every time your watching files change